future-challenger/Swift-GCD/README.md

 The best way to use `DispatchGroup` is to send a group in a concurrent queue then *wait* or *notifiy*. @hen all things are done, dispatch to *Main* queue to update UI.

 ### Dispatch Apply
-Before Swift 3.0, there's a very good method to handle iterations.
+Before swift 5.0, there's a very good method to handle iterations.
 It's `dispatch_apply`.
 This method ia a sync method, not return until all tasks in its loop are done.
 But tasks in the method to iterate are executed concurrently.
-Now in swift 3.0, it got a new name: `DispatchQueue.concurrentPerform`.
+Now in swift 5.0, it got a new name: `DispatchQueue.concurrentPerform`.

 It's always a good option to use `DispatchQueue.concurrentPerform` in a concurrent queue but not a good one in a serial queue.